djkeu/web_apps/index.md

 ## ToDo: 20-1.
 Other Forms:
 We applied Bootstrap’s styles to the login page.
-Make similar changes to the rest of the form-based pages including new_topic, new_entry, edit_entry, and register.
+Make similar changes to the rest of the form-based pages including
+Done: new_topic,
+Done: new_entry,
+ToDo: edit_entry, and
+ToDo: register.

 ## ToDo: 20-2.
 Stylish Blog:
 Use Bootstrap to style the Blog project you created in